javascript-tutorial/en.javascript.info/1-js/4-data-structures/8-array-methods/article.md

 ## split and join

-The situation from the real life.
+Here's the situation from the real life.
 We are writing a messaging app, and the person enters the comma-delimited list of receivers: `John, Pete, Mary`.
-But for us an array of nameswould be much more comfortable than a single string.
+But for us an array of names would be much more comfortable than a single string.
+How to get it?

-The [str.split(s)](mdn:js/String/split) method turns the string into array splitting it by the given delimiter `s`.
+The [str.split(delim)](mdn:js/String/split) method does exactly that.
+It splits the string into an array by the given delimiter `delim`.

-In the example below, we split by a comma and a space:
+In the example below, we split by a comma followed by space:

 ```js run
 let names = 'Bilbo, Gandalf, Nazgul';